 The age of consent that is legislated is 13 and above; however, this is only applicable for online services provided directly to children.
-For everything else, an appropriate age of consent is considered on a case-by-case basis by the DPO, headteacher and a pupil's parents (where appropriate).
+For everything else, an appropriate age of consent is considered on a case-by-case basis by the DPO, Executive Headteacher or Head of School and a pupil's parents (where appropriate).

-Pupils who have not provided consent, either personally or via their parents, to have their photograph taken or be filmed will have their wishes respected.
+Pupils who have not provided consent, either personally or via their parents, to have their photograph taken or be filmed will have their wishes respected, in line with the Photography Policy.

-The headteacher will be notified of the proposed use of the imagery or video and the equipment and ensure that the use of such is included in lesson plans where this is necessary.
+The Executive Headteacher or Head of School will be notified of the proposed use of the imagery or video and the equipment and ensure that the use of such is included in lesson plans where this is necessary.